Centigrade/ngtx/docs/add-ngtx.md

 #### Step 4: Passing Type-Information to Improve Intellisense

-Now, there's only one little detail to add, before actually adding the test.
+Now, there's only one small detail to add, before actually adding the test.

 For better intellisense, ngtx needs to know of what type the `host` / component under test is.
-That's why the `ngtx` is generic and accepts one type-constraint.
+That's why the `ngtx`-function is generic and accepts one type-constraint.
 In our example the component under test is the `TextboxComponent`, so we add that information like so:

 ```diff